Kevin Kelley (American football): Presbyterian

 Following the conclusion of the 2020 season, there were some ideas that led to speculation that Kelley could be considered for a Division I job, namely the head coaching position at Kansas, a job Kelley supposedly said he would accept for $90,000 per win.
 Ultimately, Kelley was hired as the 16th head football coach at Presbyterian College on May 6, 2021.
 He took over the Blue Hose program for their first full season in the Pioneer Football League after a shortened 2021 spring season under Tommy Spangler.

 Kelley communicated his decision in an email to Pulaski Academy parents on May 6, and the college officially announced the hire on May 7, 2021.

 In Kelley's debut as Presbyterian head coach on September 4, 2021, the Blue Hose broke two significant passing records in their 84–43 win over NAIA member St. Andrews.
 Ren Hefley threw for 10 touchdowns, breaking the previous FCS record of 9 first set in 1984 by Willie Totten of Mississippi Valley State and equaled in 2007 by Drew Hubel of Portland State.
 With backup quarterback Tyler Huff adding 2 TD passes, the Blue Hose set a new Division I team record (for both FCS and FBS) of 12, breaking the previous record of 11 set in 1990 by Houston quarterback David Klingler.

-On December 4, 2021, Presbyterian College announced that Kelley had stepped down as head coach due to personal reasons.
-He amassed a 2-9 record in his only year at Presbyterian.
+On December 4, 2021, Presbyterian College announced that Kelley had stepped down as head coach for personal reasons.
+He amassed a 2–9 record in his only year at Presbyterian.

+Sheridan High School

+On December 11, 2023, Kelley was named the new head football coach at Sheridan High School in Sheridan, Arkansas.